mjg123/mjg123.github.io/_posts/2018-02-11-Opening-Oracle-JDK-Features.md

 - jvm
 ---

 At Java One in Oct 2017 Mark Cavage announced that [Oracle will be open-sourcing the proprietary features of the Oracle JDK](https://youtu.be/Tf5rlIS6tkg?t=567).
-This got a big round of applause at the time, and another when Mark Reinhold repeated that pledge in his [State of OpenJDK](https://fosdem.org/2018/schedule/event/state_openjdk/) talk at FOSDEM Feb 2018.
+This got a big round of applause at the time, and Mark Reinhold got another for repeating that pledge in his [State of OpenJDK](https://fosdem.org/2018/schedule/event/state_openjdk/) talk at FOSDEM Feb 2018.
 Donald Smith, Sr Director of Product Management in the Java Platform Group writes ["our intent is that within a few releases there should be no technical differences between OpenJDK builds and Oracle JDK binaries"](https://blogs.oracle.com/java-platform-group/faster-and-easier-use-and-redistribution-of-java-se).

 Some of you may be familiar with some of the features in question, but I think the vast majority of Java developers will not be.
-I got curious and decded to do some research.
-Remember that the new 6-monthly release cycle means that things are released when they are ready so there can be no commitments about which release a feature will be ready for, but of course everyone would like it to be done as soon as possible.
+I got curious and decded to do some research, and this post is a summary of major features being open-sourced.

 For clarity lets split up the JDK into 4 parts: **Java the Language**, the **Core Java Libraries**, **Tooling**, and **The JVM** itself.